onelivesleft/PrettyErrors/README.md

 list of strings: colour escape codes and text data.

 * `get_location(self, text)`<br>
-Extract's location of exception.
+Extracts location of exception.
 If it returns `None` then text was not a location identifier.

 * `is_header(self, text)`<br>
 Checks if text is the start of a traceback.